-We All Have a Problem with Gambling 4 Gambling in Nova Scotia is a complex issue with far-reaching consequences.
+We All Have a Problem with Gambling4

+Gambling in Nova Scotia is a complex issue with far-reaching consequences.
 This introduction provides a top-level examination of how it affects our community from individual lives to societal structures.

+Gambling and Institutions8

-Gambling and Institutions 8 Institutions like families, schools, and churches are often undermined by the pervasive effects of gambling.
+Institutions like families, schools, and churches are often undermined by the pervasive effects of gambling.
 Community leaders share their experiences, highlighting the erosion of trust and the long-term implications of gambling harms on institutional integrity.

-Gambling and Youth 20 Our youth are particularly vulnerable to gambling harms.
+Gambling and Youth 20

+Our youth are particularly vulnerable to gambling harms.
 Influenced by the gamification of the Internet and social media, many young people find themselves ensnared in gambling behaviours.
-Stories from a youth leader and a neurodivergence advocate underscore the urgent need for preventive measures and supportive interventions.
+Stories from youth leaders and neurodivergence advocates underscore the urgent need for preventive measures and supportive interventions.
 The story of a young gambler highlights the long term impacts.

-Gambling and Dependency 31 Gambling dependency is a deeply stigmatized issue, preventing many from seeking help.
-A social worker shares their perspective.
-We also explore the neurobiological underpinnings of dependency and various holistic approaches that support treatment.
+Gambling and Dependency 31

+Gambling dependency is a deeply stigmatized issue, preventing many from seeking help.
+Through the perspectives of social workers and therapists, we explore the neurobiological underpinnings of dependency and various holistic approaches that support treatment.
 The spiritual and psychological voids that gambling seeks to fill are also examined.

-Gambling and VLTs 44 Video Lottery Terminals are a source of gambling harms in Nova Scotia, and their combination with alcohol exacerbates the problem.
+Gambling and VLTs 44

+Video Lottery Terminals are a source of gambling harms in Nova Scotia, and their combination with alcohol exacerbates the problem.
 Success stories from a local Legion and tavern illustrate how removing gambling machines can lead to positive outcomes for businesses and communities.